 If you don't have Internet access, you can activate by telephone.
-You need to call during normal business hour, between 7:00 am and 6:00 pm, Mountain Standard Time, Monday through Friday.
+Call between 7:00 a.m. and 6:00 p.m.
+(Mountain Standard Time), Monday through Friday.

 During the activation process, a toll-free number will be displayed for you to call.
-You can also see "Intuit Product Support" on page 266 for more contact information.
+You can also see "QuickBooks Support" on page 264 for more contact information.

-Note: If you were a QuickBooks Service Plan customer at the end of 2003, Intuit Canada would have sent you a QuickBooks Service Plan - Upgrade Letter in November 2003.
+Note: If you were a QuickBooks Service Plan customer at the end of 2003, you should have received a QuickBooks Service Plan - Upgrade Letter in November 2003.
 This letter contained your Customer Number.
 The Customer Number is required to activate QuickBooks.